infinite-table/infinite-react/www/content/docs/reference/infinite-table-props.page.md

 <Prop name="groupColumn" type="InfiniteTableColumn|(colInfo, toggleGroupRow) => InfiniteTableColumn">

 > Allows you to define a custom configuration for one or multiple group columns.
+When this prop is defined, it gets merged onto any values specified in the <DPropLink name="groupBy.column" /> property.

 If this is an object and no explicit <PropLink name="groupRenderStrategy" /> is specified, the component is rendered as if you had <PropLink name="groupRenderStrategy">groupRenderStrategy="single-column"</PropLink>.